 Find Out More— Schedule a Free Consult!

 During our complimentary cosmetic consult, we will walk you through your available treatment options and discuss your individual smile goals and challenges.
-As expert cosmetic dentists, Dr. Patel and Dr. Buxton take the time to understand your needs and concerns so they can provide the necessary information you need to select the best possible treatment.
+As an expert cosmetic dentist, Dr. Patel takes the time to understand your needs and concerns so he can provide the necessary information you need to select the best possible treatment.

 If you’d like to see if dental porcelain veneers are truly the right solution for you, schedule a complimentary cosmetic consultation with Dentistry at East Piedmont today.